 Do you think your first period is coming soon?
-Or are you a parent who thinks their daughter is ready to have her period?
-Don’t fear, we have gathered up the most asked period questions and all the products you need to survive your first period.
+Or are you a parent who thinks their child is ready to have her period?
+Don’t fear, we have gathered the most asked period questions and all the products you need to survive your first period.

-Having your period is VERY normal.
-It is totally understandable if you are worried or scared, but there is nothing to be afraid of.
+Having your period is VERY normal (and can be kind of exciting too)!
+It's totally understandable if you are worried or scared, but there is nothing to be afraid of.
 The best thing you can do is talk to someone you are comfortable with and ask for help.
-Periods are a natural part of being a teenage girl and growing up.
+Periods are a natural part of growing up.
+So let's dive in!